 Opportunities for new reimbursements require new technologies

 Health leaders indicated that advanced patient engagement platforms would have the highest value in areas that are directly linked with high reimbursement potential.
 Those include gap-in-care notifications, in addition to chronic care management (CCM).
-As CMS continues to expand the number of CCM programs and billable codes, there’s less of a dotted line between technology to support time in between appointments and the ROI behind those solutions.
+As CMS continues to expand CCM and billable codes, there’s less of a dotted line when it comes to substantiating technology investments to support reimbursable programs.

 Familiarity with nudge models is growing